KatherineMichel/church-website-and-marketing-on-a-budget/user_testing.md

 ## Contacting Prospective Users

 ### Phone Call
-After reviewing the Recruiter Screener responses, I chose prospective user testing participants and called each one.
+After reviewing the Recruiter Screener responses automatically collected in a spreadsheet in Google Drive, I chose prospective user testing participants and called each one to confirm participation.

 ### Follow Up Email

+In the follow up email, I requested that the prospective users reply to confirm.

 Though Google Ventures suggests including in the email a link to a non-disclosure agreement ([Google Ventures Example Non-Disclosure Agreement](http://www.gv.com/wp-content/uploads/2014/07/Google-Ventures-Research-Sprint-Sample-NDA.pdf)), I did not feel that one was needed for this situation.

-In the follow up email, I requested that the prospective users reply to confirm.

 ## User Interviews